daviddalpiaz/r4sl/08-logistic.md

 ## [1] 0.9515076
 ```

-A good model will have a high AUC, that is as often as possible a hgih sensitivity and specificity.
+A good model will have a high AUC, that is as often as possible a high sensitivity and specificity.

 ## Multinomial Logistic Regression